VinF/deer/docs/user/environments/toy_env_time_series.rst

    :alt: Toy example price pattern
    :align: center

-Let's now see how this environement is built by looking into the file ``Toy_env.py`` in |toy_env_folder|.
+You can see how this environement is built by looking into the file ``Toy_env.py`` in |toy_env_folder|.
 It is important to note that any environment derives from the base class :ref:`env_interface` and you can refer to it in order to understand the required methods and their usage.

 .. |toy_env_folder| raw:: html